Continuo’s weblog

 Radical Glass Music is a series of specially curated compilations appearing on this blog from time to time and documenting creative use of glass in music, a field that is of particular interest to special tunings and microtonality lovers, but also to those who simply crave magical sounds and continuous music.
 While previous issues have featured long duration, mesmerizing sounds extensively, this 3rd installment introduces some percussion sounds as well, and I’d like to include more of them, hopefully, in the future

-On ‘Our Lady of Late’, recorded 1973, Meredith Monk confronts her voice with high pitched crystal glass tonalities by Collin Walcott, a reknown NY percussionist who played with Miles Davis, Oregon or Don Cherry.
+On ‘Our Lady of Late’, recorded 1973, Meredith Monk confronts her voice with high pitched crystal glass tonalities by Collin Walcott, a renowned NY percussionist who played with Miles Davis, Oregon or Don Cherry.
 The opener ‘Prologue’ (included here) is a minimal solo for crystal glass hit with a stick.
 On ‘Unison’, the singer tries to adjust her pitch to that of the crystal’s pure continuous tone, producing delicious harmonics on the way.

 French duo Verres Enharmoniques, known today as Orbes, teamed with Portuguese drone masters Osso Exotico to record this wonderful disc in 2006 for Phonomena.
 Using their usual instruments (guitar, organ, percussion), Osso Exotico engage into a risky dialogue with the ambiguous tuned glasses.
 On this track, the awkward pumping mechanism of an harmonium is heard producing long-held notes, building up on the massive glass tonalities (6 large glasses).